neurosity/notion-osc-server/README.md

 # Notion OSC Server

+The purpose of this project is to be able to test the Neurosity OS functionality for OSC Streaming.
+The code in this repo mimics the OSC server running on Neurosity devices.

-Created to test integration with [BrainFlow](https://github.com/brainflow-dev/brainflow).
+Created to test integration with [BrainFlow](https://github.com/brainflow-dev/brainflow) and [Neuromore Studio](https://neuromore.com).

 ### Setup